 Prerequisite: GOV 201.
-3 lecture hours per week.
-3 credit hours
+3 lecture hours per week

 GOV 208 - New Jersey Government and Politics

 This course provides an introduction to State Government in New Jersey.
 It is a survey course within a subfield of political science.
 It examines the structure and functions of state government, the political subdivisions of the State, politics, and public policy issues.